uktrade/data-hub-api/docs/Elasticsearch migrations.md

 5. Release this, and run `./manage.py migrate_es`.
 6. Remove references to the old field from the attributes mentioned in previous steps (and return composite filters to normal filters if applicable).

-## Force-updating an existing mapping

-If you’ve only added a field to a mapping, a full migration is technically not required and the existing mapping can be updated in place.
-(There is no automated detection of this in the `migrate_es` command, as it’s not easy to automatically detect for various reasons.)

-To do this, run `./manage.py init_es --model=<model name> --force-update-mapping`
-followed by `./manage.py sync_es --model=<model name>`.